 Ms. Last name has children.
-She has 5.
+She has 5 children.
 Her children are doing good in school or work.
 Her relationship with her children is good.
 Her children have general or mental health issues.

 Employment History

-Ms. Last name reported that her current employment status is employed at less than 20 hours per week. at Bail bonds as a Bondsman.
+Ms. Last name reported that her current employment status is employed at less than 20 hours per week at Bail bonds as a Bondsman.
 Her employment duties include give out bonds.
 She has difficulty performing her job duties.

 Her employment history is as follows:

-Ms. Last name worked for Jones restaurant as a cook June 1980-July 1985 and left this job due to better job.
+Ms. Last name worked for Jones restaurant as a cook from June 1980-July 1985 and left this job due to better job.

-Ms. Last name worked for Paper company as a paper distributor 2000-2015 and left this job due to higher pay.
+Ms. Last name worked for Paper company as a paper distributor from 2000-2015 and left this job due to higher pay.

 Ms. Last name reported a history of workplace injury in 2005.
 Her injury consisted of the following: sprain ankle.
 She reported a history of submitting (a) Workers’ Compensation claim(s).
 She reported a history of being placed on disability.
-She has received negative work evaluations, terminations, or disciplinary action for they said I'm bad at my job, 2005.
-She receives financial income through above employment, other employment, workers’ compensation benefits, spouses income, and children’s income.
+She has received negative work evaluations, terminations, or disciplinary action for they said I'm bad at my job, in 2005.
+She receives financial income through above employment, other employment, Workers’ Compensation benefits, spouses’ income, and children’s income.

 Education History